18F/18f.gsa.gov/_posts/2023-09-20-18f-website-refresh.md

 We figured out a process for coordinating a “tag team” of staff to organize operational work into small pieces, which then completed tasks in pockets of time between projects.

 Two supervisors lead this work.
 They manage a backlog of issues in GitHub, collected from various sources.
 They also have standing meetings with leadership stakeholders.
-(That detail is important to this story as it meant work wasn't delayed waiting on reviews and approvals.)

 Like all of our work at 18F, tasks are managed through agile methods.
 Daily syncs and blocks of time for coworking ensure everyone knows who’s working on what and can get help as needed.
 Biweekly planning meetings aligned priority issues to available skills.
 Biweekly retrospective meetings surface and remediate issues within work processes quickly.
 These processes make onboarding and offboarding staff routine and effective.
 (It also allows us to work on a range of priority work concurrently.)